-BlueCard® Program - Under the BlueCard® Program, when you obtain Out-of-Area Covered Healthcare Services within the geographic area served by a Host Blue, HMO Colorado will remain responsible for fulfilling HMO Colorado's contractual obligations.
-However the Host Blue is responsible for contracting with and generally handling all interactions with its participating healthcare Providers.
+BlueCard® Program - Under the BlueCard® Program, when you access Covered Services within the geographic area served by a Host Blue, We will remain responsible for fulfilling Our contractual obligations.
+However, the Host Blue is responsible for contracting with and generally handling all interactions with its Participating Providers.